willhan123/Docs/re-book/ddl-syntax-en.md

 ```

-##### If there are multiple unique keys, without specified shard_key, the first column of the unique key will be used as the shard_key by default.
-But user need to ensure that the shard_key is the first column of each unique key, otherwise the table cannot be created.
+##### If there are multiple unique keys and shard_key is not specified, the first field of the unique key will be used as the shard key by default.
+But you need to ensure that the shard key is the first field of each unique key, otherwise the table cannot be created.

 ```
 MariaDB [tendb_test]> create table t1(c1 int primary key,c2 int,unique key t(c1,c2));
 Query OK, 0 rows affected (0.05 sec)